adindahahahaha/Fall-Detection-IoT/README.md

 ## 🌍 **Impact and Vision**

-**Safe Guard** is more than a technological solution; it's a step towards enhancing the quality of life for elderly individuals.
+**SAFELINE** is more than a technological solution; it's a step towards enhancing the quality of life for elderly individuals.
 By leveraging IoT and cloud technologies, we aim to create safer environments and foster a culture of care and responsibility in our communities.

-Let’s make safety a priority with **Safe Guard**!
+Let’s make safety a priority with **SAFELINE**!